How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Overlooking Employee Contributions

-Acknowledging specific employee contributions helps avoid a generic and impersonal letter, enhancing its positive impact.
+Acknowledging an employee’s specific contributions helps avoid a generic and impersonal letter, enhancing its positive impact.
 Highlighting individual achievements helps establish a personal connection and appreciation for the employee’s efforts.

 Outlining future new responsibilities associated with a raise helps employees understand their career growth path and fosters motivation.